What is Magnesium Sulfate (MgSO4)?

 |Melting Point||1,124 °C|

-- It is used in agriculture to increase the magnesium and sulfur content in the soil.
+- It is used in agriculture to increase the magnesium and sulphur content in the soil.

 - It is used in making beer as a brewing salt.